ElvinYangg/ProfessionSkills_Group_9/README.md

   - Yifan Yang

 ## Introduction to the Six Thinking Hats
-- **Introduction to the Six Thinking Hats**: We introduce Dr. Edward DeBono’s mental training model, explaining how each "hat" represents a different focus in thinking.
+- **Introduction to the Six Thinking Hats**: Dr. Edward DeBono’s mental training model, explaining how each "hat" represents a different focus in thinking.
 This approach emphasizes looking at a problem from six different perspectives to find the best solution.

 ## Target Audience
 - Non-scientific audience management（Entrepreneur）